eslint/rfcs/designs/2022-unused-disable-directive-flexible-config/README.md

 - While we attempted to limit the [breaking changes](#backwards-compatibility-analysis) involved, any amount of breaking changes can still be disruptive.
 - Some users may not like the new default behavior of warning on unused disable directives and will be burdened by having to opt-out.
 - The new warnings can be easily ignored and some may prefer to only use warnings [temporarily](https://github.com/eslint/eslint/discussions/16512#discussioncomment-4089769).
 - Keeping around the boolean values for backwards compatibility means increased complexity in supporting both boolean and severity level values.
-It also means we still have the inconsistency where `reportUnusedDisableDirectives: true` means `warn` but `--report-unused-disable-directives=true` means `error`.
+It also means we still have the inconsistency where `reportUnusedDisableDirectives: true` means `warn` but `--report-unused-disable-directives` means `error`.

 ## Backwards Compatibility Analysis